rileylum/dungeons-and-datums-blog/README.md

 # Dungeons and Datums

-A blog exploring the intersection of tabletop role-playing games and data science, built with Astro, Tailwind CSS, and DaisyUI.
+A blog about Old School Renaissance (OSR), NSR games, and Old School D&D in Adelaide, Australia - featuring resources, tools, and campaign journals, built with Astro, Tailwind CSS, and DaisyUI.

 ## Features